 This 8-week, more advanced curriculum allows youth to continue to build leadership and confidence while learning more advanced culinary skills such as cutting, cooking over the stove, sampling and adjusting recipes and kitchen teamwork.

-PACTCooking is led by Taylor Salisbury, who plays a multi-faceted role from developing program curriculum to providing youth support and facilitating both PACTCooking and the Summer Garden Camp.
+PACTCooking is led by Taylor Salisbury, who also works with PACT on developing program curriculum’s, provides youth support and facilitates the Summer Garden Camp.

 As well bringing a teaching ideology that stems from a strength-based perspective, Taylor is committed to promoting safety, inclusion, affirmation and gratitude while helping youth develop their skills and confidence.
 She received a BSc in Psychology and an Advanced Diploma in Child and Youth Care.